Enjoy a sampling of print media featuring Dr. Nichols' efforts collected on ISSUU.

-Wallace Nichols, A University Of Arizona Wildlife Ecology Doctoral Candidate, Holds Up A Black Sea Turtle At A Beach In Baja, Calif.
+Cover Photo AP: Wallace J. Nichols, A University of Arizona Wildlife Ecology Doctoral Candidate, Holds Up A Black Sea Turtle At A Beach In Baja California.
 The Turtle Is One Of Several Species Of Sea Turtle Threatened By Nets From Shrimp Boats

 THE WTO AND ENDANGERED SPECIES.
 The fate of the giant sea turtle is tugged in a complex dispute between environmentalists and champions of free trade.